hn3etta/VS2015-React-Redux-Webpack-Front-end-example/README.md

 # VS2015-React-Redux-Webpack-Front-end-example
 Visual Studio 2015 React Redux Webpack Front-end example

 This example site was mostly built following Cory House's excellent Pluralsight course "[Building Applications with React and Redux in ES6](https://app.pluralsight.com/library/courses/react-redux-react-router-es6)".
-I modified things here and there to fit into Visual Studio 2015 (update 3) and to prove out multiple other technologies.
+I modified things here and there to fit into Visual Studio 2015 (update 3) and to prove out multiple technologies.

 If you are completely new to React then I advise you watch [Ryan Florence's React.js course out on FrontEnd Masters](https://frontendmasters.com/courses/react/).